 Whereas many braconid larvae may develop in a single host caterpillar, in the Ichneumonidae one parasitic larva per host is the norm.
 Most of the species that attack sphingids pupate within the host's pupal skin and emerge through a hole in the cuticle.
 Many of the Ichneumonidae are host-specific or restricted to two or three genera; the Braconidae display a preference for the Smerinthini in their relations with sphingids.

 Recent work in the U.S.A. has shown that the hostplant selected by a caterpillar may determine its susceptibility to attack by a given parasitoid (Barbosa et al., 1986).
 It is possible that this factor plays as great a role in forcing sphingid species to change hostplants as does hostplant resistance.

-Being subterranean, no pupa of any western Palaearctic sphingid is known to be directly parasitized, although it is strongly suspected that Protichneumon pisorius (Linnaeus) is capable of digging down to the pupae of Sphinx pinastri and parasitizing them (Hinz, 1983).
+Being subterranean, no pupa of any western Palaearctic sphingid is known to be directly parasitized, although it is strongly suspected that Protichneumon pisorius (Linnaeus) is capable of digging down to the pupae of Hyloicus pinastri and parasitizing them (Hinz, 1983).

 Numerous animals, both invertebrate and vertebrate, find hawkmoths and their larvae tasty morsels.
 Wasps of the genus Vespa and Vespula destroy countless shrub- and tree-feeding larvae every summer, such as those of Sphinx ligustri and Laothoe populi.
 Mice, shrews, birds, bats, ants, beetles and spiders also take their toll and, were it not for the fact that the Sphingidae have developed a variety of sophisticated defensive and protective strategies (Evans & Schmidt, 1990), many species would become extinct.